vivekscl/TicTacToeJS/README.md

 6. Enjoy!

 ## Discussion
-1. I used JavaScript to implement the app.
+1. Used JavaScript to implement the app.
 2. Used Object Oriented Programming Paradigm to implement the app for the following reasons:
     * To achieve clear separation of concerns.
     * Encapsulate data and functionality.
-    * Ensure Single Responsibility Principle is maintained easily.
+3. Used Depth First Search (DFS) for checking for winner
+    * Done by checking all directions.
+    * Keep going in that direction if it matches current player's marker.
+    * If number of matches reaches 3, a winner has been found.
+    * Recursive DFS makes the code elegant and easy to understand

 ## Requirements
 #### Build a two player tic tac toe app where a game is played by alternating input until the game is won by Player 1 (X), Player 2 (O) or is a tie.